Yeshan-Wang/Advanced-NLP-G5-A2/README.md

 - Lemma of predicate
 - Voice of predicate

-**Original gold labels are divided into binary labels for argument identification:**
+**The original gold labels are divided into binary labels for argument identification:**
 - invalid argument: gold labels that do not contain keyword of 'ARG'
 - valid argument: gold labels that contain keyword of 'ARG'

-#### 2. Argument identification: train the SVM model with all extract features from the training data, and evaluate it on test data.
-The result is visible in evaluation_results.ipynb
+#### 1.2. train the SVM model with all extract features from the training data, and evaluate it on test data.
+The evaluation result is visible in evaluation_results.ipynb

+### 2. Argument classification
-#### 3. Based on the prediction by the first classifier, extract instances that have been assigned a “valid argument” label and save as corresponding conll files in the data directory:
+#### 2.1. extract instances that have a “valid argument” label in training set and save as corresponding conll files for argument classification:
 - data/features and gold label for argument classification/train.conll

+#### 2.2. extract instances that have been predicted as a “valid argument” label in test set and save as corresponding conll files for argument classification:
 - data/features and gold label for argument classification/test.conll

+#### 2.3. extract features and labels for argument classification from the corresponding conll files for argument classification.
+There are 6 features selected to carry out the argument identification task:
+- Token
+- Lemma of each token
+- POS of each token
+- Dependency relations
+- Lemma of predicate
+- Voice of predicate

+**The binary labels are replaced with the original gold labels for argument classification**

-#### 4. Argument classification: train the SVM model with all extract features from the training data, and evaluate it on test data.
-The result is visible in evaluation_results.ipynb
+#### 4. train the SVM model with all extract features from the training data, and evaluate it on test data.
+The evaluation result is visible in evaluation_results.ipynb

 #### 5. The final output of the system (i.e the predictions) on the test set is saved in the data directory:
 - data/system output/predictions on testset.conll

-### evaluation_results.ipynb
+## evaluation_results.ipynb (Estimated code running time: 132s)
 load and run **main.py** in jupyter notebook to get evaluation results of argument identification and argument classification